guyko81/Udacity_p1Navigation/report.md

 ### Further improvements

-The options to improve the model performance seems a bit limited as the result is quite good already.
-However Dueling DQN might provide some additional improvement with decomposing the value function into state-value and advantage parts.
+The options to improve the model performance would be the Dueling DQN, that might provide some additional improvement with decomposing the value function into state-value and advantage parts.
 This way the model could avoid trying to fit values on unescapable situations where no good action is present.
 The other option would be to use prioritized experience replay so that the model could learn faster from higher error predictions.

 In the future I will upgrade the process with these 2 ideas and see the results.